arzoo14/GSoD-2020/index.md

   2. Converting REST API documentation from manpage to developer-friendly format, i.e., reStructuredText format and hosting it on readthedocs site.
   3. Converting pbench MarkDown content to reStructuredText format and hosting it on readthedocs site.
   4. Stretch goals would be to improve the diagrams present in the documentation.
-  5. After the first deliverable, an additional Stretch Goal is added - Addtion of **pmseries(1)** chapter in the PCP User's and Administrator's Guide book.
+  5. After the first deliverable, an additional Stretch Goal is added - Addition of **pmseries(1)** chapter in the PCP User's and Administrator's Guide book.

 As a part of GSoD 2020, I completed all the deliverables on time.
 Details of my work are as follows:

 #### Deliverable 1

-During this phase, I kickstarted with setting up the basic sphinx configuration for the PCP books documentation.
+During this phase, I kick-started with setting up the basic sphinx configuration for the PCP books documentation.
 After that, I started with the conversion of the PCP User's and Administrator's Guide (UAG) and Programmer's Guide (PG) books from docbook to reStructured Text (rst) format.
 On completion of both the books, I cross-referenced the headings to each other and hyperlinked the tags.
 In the end, after the removal of all the errors and the review from the mentors, they were hosted on modern, community readthedocs site.

 So, during Phase 1, I completed the following deliverables: